mongodb-developer/atlas-data-api-remix/README.md

 ## Application

-Once the web server starts go into the main page and navigate to Movies Demo link.
+Once the web server starts go into the main page and navigate to an app link.

+### Movies search

 - Click movies for further information
 - Search key words to find movies.

+### Facet search

+- Click Facets Search for further information
+- Click on a genre to get to movies for that genre.